Update June 25, 2020: Masks or face coverings are required in public spaces beginning June 26, 2020

-Are classes in spring quarter going to be all online?
+Are classes in Summer and Fall quarters going to be all online?

-The College has decided that most classes for Spring quarter will be taught remotely: meaning that most classes will be taught online.
-A list will be published soon with a limited number of classes that will be taught in a face to face setting.
+The College has decided that most classes for Summer and Fall quarters will be taught remotely: meaning that most classes will be taught online.

 Please know that the College is being very proactive and responsive, and is committed to continuing to maintain our excellent quality of instruction.
 Students should rest assured that they will receive a lot of extra support from the College and the International Education department to help them be successful in the online environment.

-I’m a current student and I want to take classes in the Spring.
+I’m a current student and I want to take classes in the Summer and/or Fall.
 What should I do?

-The Department of Homeland Security has informed us that (current) students who maintain a class load of at least 12 credits will be allowed to remain in “Active” status while taking remote classes during Spring quarter.
+The Department of Homeland Security has informed us that (current) students who maintain a class load of at least 12 credits will be allowed to remain in “Active” status while taking remote classes during Summer and Fall quarter.
 This can be any combination of credits labeled as online (N), hybrid (Y), or face-to-face (E, S).

 Your I-20/SEVIS record will remain in active status while studying remotely in the U.S. OR outside of the U.S. By enrolling in 12 credits or more you will not need to use a vacation quarter – you will be able to continue maintaining your status while making academic progress.